Estimate Time8 min

 5. Cultivate positive attributions

-With intentionality, we can all change or reframe our beliefs into kinder, gentler attributions that enable our families to engage more effectively.
-For instance, consider an attribution that someone is controlling.
-Imagine shifting your thinking to "they are just trying to care for me."
-That reframing can open the door to dialogue about how you sometimes experience their behavior as controlling.
+But we can change or reframe our negative attributions into kinder, gentler beliefs.
+For instance, consider an attribution that someone is “controlling.”
+Imagine shifting your thinking to “They are just trying to care for me.”
+That more positive reframing can open the door to a conversation about how you sometimes experience their behavior as controlling, rather than judging or dismissing them without talking.

 6. Create space with doubt

-Consider using phrases like, "What would you think about…" or "I'm not sure this is right, but maybe we could…" or "I wonder if there's value in thinking about it this way…."
-You can also focus on using words like can, might, often, may, and maybe.
+Instead, we can offer people respect and invite them to engage with us by putting some “doubt” into our language—openness to other opinions and options.
+Practice using phrases like, “What would you think about …” or “I'm not sure this is right, but maybe we could …” or “I wonder if there's value in thinking about it this way …" And, as often as possible, use words like “can,” “might,” “often,” “may,” and “maybe.”

 7. Process out loud